 Naturally, you know what happened next.

-When you speak to fans of other clubs about Luis García’s time in England, the notorious ‘Ghost Goal’ against Chelsea in the semi-final will come to mind.
+When you speak to fans of other clubs about Luis Garcia’s time in England, the notorious ‘Ghost Goal’ against Chelsea in the semi-final immediately comes to mind.

 If the strikes against Charlton and Juve give you two elements of his success at Anfield, the close-range effort against the Blues provides the third.

-Liverpool have had better players than Luis García since he left in 2007, and he’d have struggled to get anywhere near some of their best recent XIs, but to keep such a narrow view of his time on Merseyside is to miss the point.
+Liverpool have had better players than Luis Garcia since he left in 2007, and he’d have struggled to get anywhere near some of their best recent XIs, but that’s not the point.

 He thrived at Anfield because he developed a bond with the fans which few others managed so quickly, and he has kept that bond for more than a decade.